eiriklied/es6-generators/Readme.md

-# Generators
+# Generators from scratch

-> from nothing to... something
+> Generators are coming in ECMAScript 6 (that means JavaScript).
+While they
+> look very much like good old functions they can do miracles to your
+> asynchronous code.

 ## What are generators?